ImeneYAHIAOUI/MARS-Y/README.md

 * Authors: Team D (AL ACHKAR / BEN AISSA / EL GAZZEH / YAHIAOUI)

-* THE REPORT CAN BE FOUND IN ./doc under the name "MVP SOA.pdf"
+* The report can be found in ./docs under the name "MVP SOA.pdf"

 ## Principles